How do scammers steal personal information from gullible users?

-It is important to understand what phishing is and what you need to do to protect yourself from these types of attacks and consequences.
+It is important not only to understand what phishing is but also what you need to do to protect yourself from such attacks and consequences:

-Method 1: carefully check the address of the website which you want to log in to.
-Often the domain addresses differ by one letter, sometimes by case.
-At the same time, the changes are almost invisible.
-For instance, 1-l, I-l (English capital letter “I” and English small letter “l”).
-Also, we do not recommend entering passwords and logins on websites without the HTTPS protocol (there is a lock icon next to it).
-It secures the connection and encrypts data.
+Method 1.
+Carefully check the address of the website you want to log in to.
+Often, in the page’s URL, the domain differs by one letter, sometimes by case.
+At the same time, the changes are almost invisible to the eye.
+For example, 1-l, I-l (capital “I” and small “l”).
+It is also not recommended to enter passwords and logins on websites without the HTTPS protocol (there is a lock icon next to it).
+It protects the connection and encrypts data.

-Method 3: if you are looking for a website to buy financial assets or exchange them, then choose reliable financial service providers.
+Method 3.
+Choose only reliable financial service providers if you are looking for a website to buy or exchange financial assets.
 They guarantee the safety of your data and money.

-What actions have we been taking to protect you?
+What steps are we taking to protect you?

 The cryptocurrency market is full of risks.
-We understand this and take the safety of our customers responsibly.
-In addition to using cold storage for the most part of assets and the two-factor authentication, we have additionally implemented a method for verifying the e-mails’ authenticity.
-We use the Anti-Phishing function for this.
-When you turn it on, you will be asked to enter your own code, which will signal that the letter came exactly from us.
+We understand this and are responsible for the safety of our customers.
+In addition to two-factor authentication, we have implemented a method for verifying the authenticity of an e-mail (Anti-Phishing).
+When you turn it on, you will have to enter your own code, signaling that the letter came from us.

-- Click the Enable button and enter the code you made up.
+Step 4.
+Click the “Enable” button and enter the code.

-After you save this code, every time you receive a technical email from WhiteBIT, it will contain this code (this does not apply to promotional emails).
+After you save this code, every time you receive a technical email from WhiteBIT, it will contain the code.
+Please note that this does not apply to promotional emails.

-- technical letters (withdrawal of funds and replenishment of the balance, WhiteBIT Codes, password change) come from the whitebit.com domain;
+- Technical emails (withdrawals and deposits, WhiteBIT Codes, password changes) come from the whitebit.com domain;

-- promotional emails (educational content, new listings) are sent from the whitebit.promo domain.
+- Promotional emails (training content, new listings) are sent from the whitebit.promo domain.

 Be careful and, if possible, do not open or read suspicious messages.
 Carefully check the URL address of the service from which the message was received and check the information with official representatives of the company or in support.